Investigating the effect of noise channels on the quality of unitary t-designs: Introduction

-In this paper, we investigate the effect of noise on the quality of unitary $t$-designs for single qubits, similar to the way the effect of noise on randomised benchmarking~\cite{noiseRB} and the variational quantum eigensolver~\cite{noiseVQE} have been simulated.
-Since the extent to which applications of $t$-designs are affected by noise in the underlying $t$-design is likely to differ, depending on the application, we studied the effect of noise on the quality of $t$-designs without reference to any particular application.
-We determined the effect of the bit flip channel, the phase flip channel, the bit and phase flip channel, the phase damping channel, the amplitude damping channel and the depolarising noise channel on the quality $t$-designs for $t\in\{1,2,3,4,5\}$.
-To this end, we considered two noise models --- one in which noise is applied before the unitary operations and one in which noise is applied after the unitary operations.
-This is in line with the noise models used in randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6}, one of the primary applications of $t$-designs.
+In this paper we investigate the effect of noise on the quality of unitary $t$-designs for single qubits, similar to the way the effect of noise on randomised benchmarking~\cite{noiseRB} and the variational quantum eigensolver~\cite{noiseVQE} have been simulated.
+Since the extent to which applications of $t$-designs are affected by noise in the underlying $t$-design is likely to differ, depending on the application, we study the effect of noise on the quality of $t$-designs without reference to any particular application.
+We determine the effect of the bit flip channel, the phase flip channel, the bit and phase flip channel, the phase damping channel, the amplitude damping channel, and the depolarising noise channel on the quality $t$-designs for $t\in\{1,2,3,4,5\}$.
+To this end, we consider two noise models, one in which noise is applied before the unitary operations of the $t$-design and one in which noise is applied after the unitary operations.
+This is in line with the noise models used in randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6, RB7, RB8, RB9}, one of the primary applications of $t$-designs.

-For both noise models, we were able to show analytically that the quality of the single-qubit 1-design is completely unaffected by an arbitrary noise channel.
-We obtained numeric results for the 2-design, the 3-design, the 4-design and the 5-design.
+For the model where noise is applied before the unitary operations, we are able to show analytically that the quality of the single-qubit 1-design is completely unaffected by an arbitrary noise channel, and for the model where noise is applied after the unitaries, we show that the 1-design is unaffected by noise, unless amplitude damping is applied.
+We obtain numeric results for the 2-design, 3-design, 4-design, and 5-design.
 These results suggest that a $2t$-design is significantly more sensitive to noise than a $(2t-1)$-design and that, with the exception of the amplitude damping channel, a $(2t+1)$-design is as sensitive to noise as a $2t$-design.
-We also found large variations in sensitivity to noise throughout the Bloch sphere, with $t$-designs generally being most sensitive to noise for pure states and least sensitive to noise for the maximally mixed state.
+We also find large variations in sensitivity to noise throughout the state space, with $t$-designs generally being most sensitive to noise for pure states and least sensitive to noise for the maximally mixed state.
 The findings presented in this paper will be helpful for researchers studying and developing applications using $t$-designs under realistic conditions.
+While we hope that our work will encourage research into the effect of noise on the quality of multi-qubit $t$-designs, we also note that there are many protocols which exclusively use single-qubit $t$-designs~\cite{appl2-1, appl3-1, appl3-2, applsingle} for which our results may have direct consequences.